mmcdan13/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+The most successful theater campaigns (111) were launched in May so May would be an ideal time to launch.
+However, May, June, July, August, and October had roughly the same number of failed theater campaigns (~50).

 - What can you conclude about the Outcomes based on Goals?

+From fundraising goals of $0-$29,999 the general trend of the successful campaigns is negative meaning that the the higher the fundraising goal is the lower the percentage of successful camppaigns.
+The highest percentage of successful campaigns were in the $0-$1000 campaign range.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?

 I would suggest creating a table and/or line chart to view the trend between Number of Backers, Average Donations, and Goals.
 It would be interesting to answer the question: Do lower fundraising goals have fewer backers but higher average donations?